 What is serology research and why are blood samples important?

-The emergence of the COVID-19 pandemic has introduced the public to new clinical terms like “serology.”
+The emergence of the COVID-19 pandemic has introduced the public to new terms like “serology.”
 The general assumption is that serology is used to test if someone is COVID-19 positive with an active infection, but this isn’t necessarily true.
 Serology tests are performed in a lab and are used to determine if the body has developed antibodies after an infection.

 Let’s examine what a serology test is and why it’s necessary for research studies of SARS-CoV-2, the virus that causes COVID-19 illness, and other contagious diseases.